Chhed13/terraform-aws-consul-service/README.md

 - [x] attach to NewRelic Infra if key provided
 - [ ] no manage IAM policies inside module now, provide externally
 - [x] based on Amazon Linux 2, no custom AMIs
+- [ ] run from non-root user with 53 port DNS support

 ## Input variables